HalaEH/SportsApp/README.md

 # SportsApp
-IOS Mobile Application that displays collection of sports with list of leagues to each sport, you can favorite a specific league and add it to a list of favorite leagues to track its events and teams and get some information about each team of that league.
+IOS Mobile Application that displays a collection of sports with list of leagues to each sport, you can favorite a specific league and add it to a list of favorite leagues to track its events and teams and get some information about each team of that league.

 ## Developed in
  Swift programming